rackerlabs/support-how-to/content/rackspace-intelligence/working-with-checks.md

 ### Remote checks

-Checks are of the *remote* type if they monitor an entity's internet connectivity.
+*Remote checks* monitor an entity's internet connectivity.
 Remote checks are performed by attempting to contact the entity from outside the entity.
 For example, a *Ping* check attempts to ping a server and can trigger an alarm if it detects packet loss above a specified percentage.

 Rackspace Intelligence supports the following remote checks: